 Pension Credit has one of the lowest take-up rates of any income-related benefit, at around 60%, with an estimated 1.06 million people missing out.
 Awareness of the benefit is low, with four in ten people never having heard of it.
-Of those who have, less than half know who it is intended to help.
-Research suggests the main barrier to receipt is people assuming they are not (or are no longer) eligible, for example 65% of eligible non-claimants felt they had too much money to qualify.
-Other barriers include perceived stigma from claiming, with 62% of eligible non-recipients agreeing that they 'do not like asking for benefits'.
-17
+Of those who have, less than half know who it is intended to help.15 Research suggests the main reason why people do not claim is that they assume they are not (or are no longer) eligible, for example 65% of eligible non-claimants felt they had too much money to qualify.16 Other barriers include perceived stigma from claiming, with 62% of eligible non-recipients agreeing that they 'do not like asking for benefits'.17